Answers from frontline reps —

 — Rachel Dillon, Assurant Specialty Property

-I know it sounds corny to some people, but a great rule of thumb is to always treat your customers like you want to be treated when you are the customer.
-Would you want someone that you are dealing with to be huffing and puffing and sighing when all you want is assistance?
+I know it sounds corny, but a great rule of thumb is to always treat your customers like you want to be treated when you are the customer.

 — Jo Sprowl, SKF USA, Inc.